matteobertoldo/atomforce/README.md

 ## Additionals Packages

-To improve the development workflow in Salesforce Commerce Colud we recommend installing the `.isml` & `.ds` syntax.
+To improve the development workflow in Salesforce Commerce Colud we recommend installing the `.isml` &amp; `.ds` syntax.

 -   [language-demandware](https://atom.io/packages/language-demandware)